TTK4130/ttk4130.github.io/docs/animation.rst

     t_span = (0, 30) # 30 seconds
     t_eval = np.linspace(0, 30, 3000) # dt = 0.01

-We'll SciPy's :code:`solve_ivp` as our integrator and use RK45 as a numerical method, which is the default integration method.
+We'll use SciPy's :code:`solve_ivp` as our integrator and RK45 as the numerical method, which is the default integration method in SciPy.

 .. jupyter-execute::